 Longfin Smelt Spirinchus thaleichthys is a small fish in the family Osmeridae found along the Pacific coast of the United States from Alaska to California.
-In California, Longfin Smelt is historically found in the San Francisco Estuary (Bay-Delta), Humboldt Bay, and the estuaries of the Eel River and Klamath River— and uses a variety of habitats from nearshore waters, to estuaries and lower portions of freshwater streams (Garwood in press).
+In California, Longfin Smelt is historically found in the San Francisco Estuary and the Sacramento/San Joaquin Delta (Bay-Delta), Humboldt Bay, and the estuaries of the Eel River and Klamath River— and uses a variety of habitats from nearshore waters, to estuaries and lower portions of freshwater streams (Garwood 2017).
 The species is distinguished from other California smelt by the long pectoral fins that nearly reach the bases of the pelvic fins (Figure 1).
 Longfin Smelt are euryhaline, meaning they can tolerate a wide range of salinity from completely fresh to marine.
-Longfin Smelt is also anadromous, depending on both fresh and marine waters for spawning a rearing.
+Longfin Smelt is also anadromous, depending on fresh and marine waters for spawning and rearing.

-Longfin Smelt typically live for two years, reaching lengths of about 90-124 mm fork length (FL) but can also live a third year reaching maximum length of about 150 mm FL (Baxter 1999, Moyle 2002).
-Larvae move up and down in the water column to maintain position with in the mixing zone of the estuary where foraging on small shrimp-like crustaceans occurs.
+Longfin Smelt typically live for two years, reaching lengths of about 90-124 mm fork length (FL) but can live a third year reaching maximum length of about 150 mm FL (Baxter 1999, Moyle 2002).
+Larvae move up and down in the water column to maintain position within the mixing zone of the Estuary where foraging on small shrimp-like crustaceans occurs.

-Larval survey data indicates spawning occurs from November through May— with a peak from February through April.
-Spawning in California has not been detailed, but is inferred from the presence of newly-hatched larvae.
+Larval survey data from the Bay-Delta indicate spawning occurs from November through May, with a peak from February through April.
+Spawning in California is inferred from the presence of newly-hatched larvae.
 Eggs are thought to be released in freshwater over sandy, or gravel substrates, rocks and aquatic plants (Moyle 2002).
 Each female can lay between 5,000 and 24,000 adhesive eggs.
-Like California Salmon, Longfin Smelt is known to be a semelparous species, meaning they die after spawning.
+Longfin Smelt is known to be a semelparous species, meaning they die after spawning.

-Longfin Smelt was listed as threatened under the California Endangered Species Act (CESA) in 2009 (CDFG 2009).
-The U.S. Fish and Wildlife Service (USFWS) has found the San Francisco Bay-Delta Distinct Population Segment (DPS) of Longfin Smelt warrants protection under the Federal Endangered Species Act, but the listing was precluded.
+Longfin Smelt was listed as threatened under the California Endangered Species Act in 2009 (CDFG 2009).
+The U.S. Fish and Wildlife Service has found the San Francisco Bay-Delta Distinct Population Segment of Longfin Smelt warrants protection under the federal Endangered Species Act, but the listing was precluded.

 - Reduction in freshwater outflows